-Wind is caused by huge convection currents in the Earth's atmosphere, driven by heat energy from the Sun.
-This means as long as the sun shines, there will be wind.
+The wind is caused by huge convection currents in the Earth’s atmosphere, driven by heat energy from the Sun.
+This means that as long as the sun shines, there will be wind.

-The earth's surface has both land and water.
+The earth’s surface has both land and water.
 When the sun comes up, the air over the land heats up quicker than that over water.
-The heated air is lighter and it rises.
-The cooler air is denser and it falls and replaced the air over the land.
+The heated air is lighter, and it rises.
+The cooler air is denser, and it falls and replaced the air over the land.
 In the night, the reverse happens.
-Air over the water is warmer and rises and is replaced by cooler air from land.
+The air over the water is warmer and rises and is replaced by cooler air from land.

-Wind turbines are usually sited on high hills and mountain ridges to take advantage of the prevailing winds.
+Wind turbines are usually located on high hills and mountain ridges to take advantage of the prevailing winds.